-Join Dennis Taylor for an in-depth discussion in this video Calculating holidays (Labor Day, Thanksgiving, Memorial Day, etc.), part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating holidays (Labor Day, Thanksgiving, Memorial Day, etc.), part of Working with Dates and Times in Excel 2007.

 When working with Excel data, sometimes you need to know ahead of time which day…of the year certain holidays will appear.…For example, Memorial Day, Labor Day, and Thanksgiving all occur on certain…days of the week, but not always the same date.…On the screen here we see the various Memorial Days, Labor Days, and…Thanksgivings for the next five years or so.…And in each case, behind the scenes here in column C are your formulas.…Now, I am going to press Ctrl+Tilde, or from the Formulas tab, there is a button…called Show Formulas.…